mKeRix/room-assistant/docs/guide/README.md

 ### ESP32-mqtt-room

-[ESP32-mqtt-room](https://jptrsn.github.io/ESP32-mqtt-room/) integrates with the Home Assistant [mqtt_room](https://www.home-assistant.io/integrations/mqtt_room/) component to deliver room presence data for BLE devices.
+[ESP32-mqtt-room](https://jptrsn.github.io/ESP32-mqtt-room/) integrates with the Home Assistant Core [mqtt_room](https://www.home-assistant.io/integrations/mqtt_room/) component to deliver room presence data for BLE devices.
 This is great as ESP32s are quite cheap, but it also requires you to either carry a BLE beacon around or have an app open on your Android phone at all times. room-assistant supports many more integrations, including [Bluetooth Classic](/integrations/bluetooth-classic), which allows you to track your phone even without a special app running.
 That way you can track iOS devices and smart watches as well.

 ### FIND3